qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

 6. Quit from database console by `exit`.

-7. On your Gitea server, test connection to the database:
+7. On your RIA Hub server, test connection to the database:

     ```
     mysql -u gitea -h 203.0.113.3 -p giteadb